WA-on-test2/RAG_Application/README.md

 ![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)

-`rag` is a lightweight implementation of the **Retrieval-Augmented Generation (RAG)** model for question answering.
+`RAG` is a lightweight implementation of the **Retrieval-Augmented Generation (RAG)** model for question answering.
 Its primary goal is to provide a clear and concise example of how RAG works, stripping away complexities to focus on the core concepts.

 ---

-## 📖 Table of Contents
+##  Table of Contents

 - [About The Project](#about-the-project)
 - [Getting Started](#getting-started)